- Home

 What jobs can you get as a Physiotherapy graduate?

 Most Physiotherapy students become professional physiotherapists.
-Alternatively, you could find opportunities in the armed forces, sports and fitness, research or teaching.
+You could find opportunities in the armed forces, sports and fitness, research or teaching.

 Specialisms in Physiotherapy include: